-“Out of Concealment: Haida Female Supernatural Beings” is an exhibit thatfeatured by the Haida Gwaii Museum from June 2017 to December 31, 2017.
+“Out of Concealment: Haida Female Supernatural Beings” is an exhibit showcased at the Haida Gwaii Museum from June 2017 to December 31, 2017.

 This dynamic project is a three-dimensional storytelling installation that encompasses photos, music, sound and dialogue.
 ‘Out of Concealment’ is the translation of the original name for Haida Gwaii, referring to Raven, the trickster taking the islands of Haida Gwaii out of concealment of the realm of the supernatural beings to share with humanity.

 The concept of this exhibition is to convey origin and oral traditions from the Haida Nation about female supernatural beings.
 Passed on from generation to generation through oral tradition, these are important narratives that illustrate the Nation’s laws, values, customs, rituals and relationships with earthly and metaphysical realms.